DiffEqML/torchdyn/docs/torchdyn.rst

 Plotting Functions
 -------------------
-(The API might be subjected to substantial changes in future releases)
+This API is experimental and might be subjected to substantial changes.
+It will be made available in the next release.

-.. autofunction:: plot_2d_boundary

-.. autofunction:: plot_2d_flows

-.. autofunction:: plot_traj_vf_1D